cfshi/coronavirus/README.md

 # Research Questions:

+I'd like to study the following variables and incorporate them all in a model to map a transmission route/pattern in this infectious disease (19-nCov or Wuhan virus in this case): media (mass and social) coverage, public (from media content, or?)reaction, institutional decision and transmission speed/region/scales.
+Are there a pattern

 Studyig spreading route.
 E.g., From Wuhan to Taipei:  flight route, how many people got contacted and when the report/tract stu
 The questions are tenative and brief.
 One main challenge is how to conbime J's expertize and mine.
 I.e., media analyais, media impacts, public reaction, policy update and disease transmission pattern/route.